 Passive QoS Measurement

 Qosium takes you to a new level in measurement and analysis of network performance.
 The measurements are passive, which does not cause overhead to networks.
 Passive measurement means that the real existing application traffic is measured, instead of generating test traffic to be measured to the network.
-This reveals the true performance for currently active applications using the network.
+This reveals the true performance of currently active applications using the network.

 Qosium is a solution for network administrators, network testing actors, application and solution developers, and device manufacturers.
-The same solution fulfils even the strictest requirements of different industry and logistics fields.
+The same solution fulfills even the strictest requirements of different industry and logistics fields.
 For example, it enables monitoring and confirming that SLA agreements in terms of network performance are met.
 Industry robots and IoT devices can be connected reliably and with quality that satisfies their applications.
-If your business is to evaluate network performance, Qosium allows you to verify the performance with actual applications used without need for generating artificial traffic for measuring.
+If your business is to evaluate network performance, Qosium allows you to verify the performance with actual applications used without the need for generating artificial traffic for measuring.

 How It Works

 Qosium is a distributed measurement solution, which is composed of three types of components: the measurement agent, measurement controllers, and results systems.
 From these components, the measurement agent and a measurement controller are always needed in a Qosium measurement, while a results system is typically involved only in larger installations.

 Qosium Probe is a light-weight measurement agent, which is installed to network devices from which QoS is desired to be measured.
 Network devices can practically be anything that allows installing new software, including application servers, routers, switches, mobile devices, and IoT devices.
 Measurement can be carried out at a single point.
 However, all the features of Qosium come into use when measurement is between multiple points.
 Multipoint measurement enables measuring QoS performance end-to-end and over any part on the path.